EARTH5d/webdev-lab-notebook/reflection.md

 -- 06-bootstrap: The wedpages have no error flags and only one alert flag for each of pages regions.
 I used the slides to help me.
 I used the viedos to help me with for both the cards and modal.
 I also used the code sample for cards.

 -- 07-javascript:
----- week 6: There was no accessibility error floged by WAVE.
+---- week 6: There was no accessibility error flagged by WAVE.
+---- week 7: TWave did not flagged any acceddinillity errors.

 ### CSS